Bumface: Plot summary

 Rindi's parents disregard the televised wedding, and fly her to India unwillingly to be wed to Patel.
 Angus interrupts the school play, calling upon the audience to help rescue Rindi, but he is stopped by his school teacher.
 Angus' mother intervenes, along with his dad, and chaos ensues.
 At breaking point, Angus stands up to his parents of their unfair treatment of him on the school stage.
 Two weeks later, Angus receives a parcel from Rindi containing a videotape of her escaping the wedding and a letter saying she will be returning home.

-Angus discovers his recent outburst to his parents has had little effect and that his mother is pregnant again.
+Angus discovers his recent outburst to his parents has had little effect and that his mother is taking on a new role which will mean even less time with the family and more responsibility for Angus.
 Angus' mother arranges a birthday dinner for him at her television studio with his dad and the step-parents.
 He is joyed to see the return of Rindi, who had been sent back to live in Australia for good.
 Angus gets into his Bumface character, swinging above the dinner table on a rope while flinging mashed potato at the adults.
 While Rindi and the children cheer him on, the adults shout at Angus to "grow up".
 "Not yet" he replies.